cyrillopez/pebble-mydata/README.md

 Instructions :

-Start by editing setting.php and set your options
+Start by editing settings.php and set your options

 You can set differents contents and options for each button of Pebble and type of press (short or long)